Religion in Czechoslovakia

+At the beginning of the Communist era, Czechoslovakia had a varied religious tradition, with Roman Catholicism as the dominant faith alongside Protestant, Orthodox, Jewish, and Uniate communities.
+The communist regime sought to suppress religion, promoting "scientific atheism" through policies that restricted clergy, closed monasteries, and controlled religious education.
+The 1950s saw mass arrests of clergy and the forced suppression of the Greek Catholic Church in favour of Orthodoxy.

+Despite these efforts, religious belief, particularly in Slovakia, persisted.
+The 1968 reforms briefly eased restrictions, but normalisation in the 1970s brought renewed persecution, targeting Catholic and Uniate communities while favouring state-controlled churches.
+By the 1980s, the state maintained strict control over religious practice, yet underground movements and youth interest in religion grew.

 Late 1940s

 Czechoslovakia entered the communist era with a varied religious heritage.
 There were nine major creeds listed in its censuses: Roman Catholic, Ruthenian Greek Catholic Church (called "Uniate"), the Evangelical Church of Czech Brethren, Lutheran, Calvinist, Orthodox, the Czech Reformed Church (the Hussites), the Old Catholic Church, and Judaism.
 Nearly 6 percent of the population was without religious preference.
-At the time of the communist takeover, two of every three citizens were Roman Catholics, but within each major ethnic group there was a small minority of Protestants: Bohemian Brethren in the Czech lands, Lutherans in Slovakia, and Calvinists among the Hungarians.
+At the time of the communist takeover, more than two out of every three citizens were Roman Catholics, but within each major ethnic group there was a small minority of Protestants: Bohemian Brethren in the Czech lands, Lutherans in Slovakia, and Calvinists among the Hungarians.